Affiliate links on Android Authority may earn us a commission. Learn more.

 Why choose 1080p?

-Furthermore, there’s still a good bit of overlap between 1080p and 4K features.
-You’ll have access to most of the same smart TV apps, and you can plug your favorite streaming devices into either type of TV.
+There’s a fair bit of overlap between 1080p and 4K features, too.
+You’ll have access to most of the same smart TV apps, and you can plug your favorite streaming and audio devices into either kind of set.

 Why choose 4K?